 Easy Formatting of Forms

-Just like with the touch to call idea for phone calls, forms should be as easy as you can make them.
+Just like with the touch-to-call idea for phone calls, forms should be as easy as you can make them.
 If a form calls for a phone number, automatically set it up to trigger the phone number format so the user doesn’t have to use the full keyboard.
 Ask for as little information as you need to get the first purchase accomplished, and make the format so easy that people don’t have to struggle to fill out your form.
-I have abandoned forms many times when they became difficult to fill out and I have worked with people who said: “People should know that” or “we need that information” about information or hurdles they requested that they didn’t’ really need, and then saw vast improvement once they eased the process.
-Simplify things as much as possible and that can just mean making formatting choices so that a form ie easier to fill out.
+I have abandoned forms many times when they became difficult to fill out and I have worked with people who said: “People should know that” or “we need that information” about information or hurdles they requested that they didn’t really need, and then saw vast improvement once they eased the process.
+Simplify things as much as possible and that can just mean making formatting choices so that a form is easier to fill out.